HCR-GH/MemoriesInPlace/README.md

  It will be made to look nicer in due course!

  Memories in Place is being created as part of my PhD research at Newcastle University in collaboration with [Remembering the Past](https://www.rememberingthepast.co.uk/)

+ All files in the Audio folder are the copyright of Remembering the Past and are used here with permission.